Skip to Content

 Cherries

 German Shepherds can not eat cherries as the cherry pit, stem, and leaves contain toxic cyanide, killing dogs if ingested in high quantities.
-Although the flesh of the cherry is relatively safe, it can cause an upset stomach, also if eaten in large amounts.
+Although the flesh of the cherry is relatively safe, it can cause an upset stomach if eaten in large amounts.

 Cherry pits can also pose a danger as they are a choking hazard and can cause an obstruction in the gastrointestinal tract.
 This risk is also increased in smaller breeds.
 For these reasons, I don’t recommend feeding your German Shepherd cherries.